amit-maurya-507464/spring-boot-websocket/README.md

-# Spring Boot WebSocket (Chaating App)
+# Spring Boot WebSocket (Chatting App)
-This is a chat Appliaction built using Spring Boot and WebSocket.
+This is a chat Application built using Spring Boot and WebSocket.

+## Technologies used
+1. java
+2. Spring Boot
+3. WebSocket
+4. RabbitMQ
+5. Netty
+6. Html
+7. Css
+8. JavaScript
+9. Bootstrap
+10. SockJS
+11. StompJS

-## Runing and Testing
+## Running and Testing
 **IDE:**
 Open project in any IDE and run as a spring boot Project. <br>
 **Command line:**
-Open terminal and loacte to pom.xml file directory and type command - `mvn dpring-boot:run`
+Open terminal and locate to pom.xml file directory and type command - `mvn dpring-boot:run`

 Use the following url to test the Application: